 - The grade may be changed to a passing grade of B- or higher.

-- The participant will be placed on formal academic probation by the Johns Hopkins School of Education:
+- The participant will be placed on formal academic probation, including a Candidate Improvement Plan, by the Johns Hopkins School of Education:

 - if the participant’s cumulative, but not yet final, grade-point average (GPA) falls below 3.0.

 - The participant will be academically dismissed from the program: